TykTechnologies/akita-helm-chart/README.md

 #### How To Install the chart into your cluster.
 For this chart to work the following values are required:
-1. project - This is the akita project you want to send the data into.You can create the project name from the [akita console](https://app.akita.software/).
+1. *project* - This is the akita project you want to send the data into.You can create the project name from the [akita console](https://app.akita.software/).
-2. apiKeyId - It has to be base64 encoded.You can get it from the [akita console](https://app.akita.software/).
+2. *apiKeyId* - It has to be base64 encoded.You can get it from the [akita console](https://app.akita.software/).
-3. apiKeySecret - It has to be base64 encoded.You can get it from the [akita console](https://app.akita.software/).
+3. *apiKeySecret* - It has to be base64 encoded.You can get it from the [akita console](https://app.akita.software/).

 **Optional Values**
-1. port -This is the port whose traffic you want to monitor.For example if your app listens on port 9007 you will pass 9007 as the port.
+1. port -This is the port whose traffic you want to monitor.For example if your app listens on port 9007 you will pass 9007 as the port.If not provided it will default to port 9007

 To install the akita-helm-chart chart into your cluster run:
 `helm install <release name> <alias>/akita-helm-chart --set apiKeyId=<base 64 enconded apiKeyId> --set apiKeySecret=<base 64 enconded apiKeySecret> --set project=<the-akita-project>`